El-Ad Group

-The El-Ad Group is an Israel-based American real estate development company.
-The group controls many subsidiaries including Elad Properties, which is based in New York City, Elad Florida and El-Ad Canada, which is based in Toronto, Ontario.
+The El-Ad Group is an American real estate development company based in Israel.
+The group controls many subsidiaries including El-Ad Properties, which is based in New York City, El-Ad National in Boca Raton, and El-Ad Canada, which is headquartered in Toronto.
+In 2016 they were ranked No. 6 by The Real Deal in a list of most prolific condo developers in New York City of all time, by sales volume.

-Collectively, the El-Ad Group owns many landmarks across North America, including the historic Plaza Hotel, The Grand Madison and the Metropolitan Life Insurance Company Tower in New York City.
-The El-Ad Group is owned by Yitzhak Tshuva, an Israeli businessman.
+Collectively, the El-Ad Group has owned, restored, and developed many landmarks across North America, including the historic Plaza Hotel, The Grand Madison, and the Metropolitan Life Insurance Company Tower in Manhattan, New York.
+The El-Ad Group was founded and is owned by Yitzhak Tshuva, an Israeli businessman.

-In May 2007, Elad Properties purchased the New Frontier Hotel and Casino in Las Vegas, Nevada for $1.2 billion.
-The project went bankrupt, and was halted indefinitely.

 Subsidiaries

 Middle East

 Elad Hotels Ltd. took a controlling interest in the 6-hotel Sheraton Moriah Israel hotel chain.